JoseEliel/lightweight_genetic_algorithm/README.md

 - `use_multiprocessing` (optional): Whether to use multiprocessing for parallel fitness evaluations.
 Default is False.
 - `ncpus` (optional): The number of CPUs to use for multiprocessing.
 Default is the number of CPUs on the system minus one.
 This argument is used only when `use_multiprocessing` is True.
 - `selection_method` (optional): The method used for survivor selection.
 Available options are `Diversity Enhanced` and `Fitness Proportionate`.
 Default is `Diversity Enhanced`.
 - `output_directory` (optional): The directory where the output files are saved.
 Default is None.
-If specified, the algorithm saves the genes of the selected survivors in each generation to a file `<date-time>_survivors.npy` in the output directory.
+If specified, the algorithm saves the genes of the selected survivors in each generation to a file `<date-time>_survivors.npy` as a *numpy* array in the output directory.
 The average fitness and best fitness at each generation are saved to `<date-time>_fitness.txt`.
 A log file is saved to `log.txt` containing the output of the algorithm printed to the console.

 Once an instance of the `GeneticAlgorithm` class has been created, the genetic algorithm is executed using the `run` or `run_light` methods.
 These methods take the following arguments: